workingDog/stixtoneolib/README.md

 Then put this in your Scala application *build.sbt* file:

-    libraryDependencies += "com.github.workingDog" %% "stixtoneolib" % "0.2"
+    libraryDependencies += "com.github.workingDog" %% "stixtoneolib" % "0.3"

 ### Usage

 The main class for loading STIX-2 objects into a Neo4j database is **Neo4jLoader**.
 This class constructor requires a Neo4j database directory name, which is used to connect to an existing database or create a new database.
+In addition a **Logger** can be passed-in implicitly to log the loading progress, defaults to no Logger if absent.
 **Neo4jLoader** has two main methods:

     loadIntoNeo4j(bundle)  to load a bundle of STIX-2 objects into a Neo4j database